mikael-s-persson/templight/README.md

   $ make
 ```

-6. If successful, there should be templight executables in the build/bin folder.
+5. If successful, there should be a `templight` and a `templight++` executable in the build/bin folder.

 ### Invoking Templight